alecbuetow/Malaria-Epidemiology-Analysis/README.md

 * Exlcusion of the number of cases
 * Log standardizing covariates and the number of deaths

+Code for the linear regression can be found in `final_project.ipynb`.
 ## Data Visualization

 The data was visualized in multiple ways including the creation of 8 interactive geographical maps of Africa depicting one epidemiological measure at a time.
 Specifically, log transformed cases, log transformed deaths, malaria prevalence and malaria mortality rate were mapped for 2019 and 2020.
 In addition, a correlation matrix, using Spearman's correlation, was developed to analyze the correlations between the demographic variables of interest.